PlanTL-GOB-ES/NegEx-MES/README.md

 	1	cáncer	"El paciente no presenta cáncer ni anemia"

-If we execute all the options that *Spanish Medical Negation* provides, as in (in Linux, for Windows it is the same but changing "/" to "\\"):
+If we execute all the options that SpanMedNeg provides, as in (in Linux, for Windows it is the same but changing "/" to "\\"):

 <pre>
 java smn.main.Main -displayon true -language SPANISH -answerOptionYes true -isOuputFileGenerated true -lemmaConfigFiles false -routeConfigFiles ../config_files/ -routeInTextFile ../in/in.txt -routeOutTextFile ../out/out.txt